emundus/tchooz-docs/src/index.md

       link: /docs/essentials

 features:
-  - title: Feature 1
+  - title: Booking
-    details: This is a brief description of the feature.
-You can use this section to highlight the main features of your project or product.
+    details: This module enables managers to define events and booking slots for their applicants.
+It also allows applicants to book slots for those events.
     icon: 📅
-    link: /docs/features/feature1
+    link: /docs/features/booking
-  - title: Feature 2
+  - title: Workflow Builder
-    details: This is a brief description of the feature.
-You can use this section to highlight the main features of your project or product.
+    details: This module allows managers to create and manage workflows for their applicants.
+A workflow is a series of steps that an applicant must complete in order to apply for a position.
+Managers can define the steps, assign them to different users, and track the progress of each applicant through the workflow.
     icon: 🔀
-    link: /docs/features/feature2
+    link: /docs/features/workflow-builder
 ---